EnzoLavieri/enzolavieri/README.md

 # Olá, seja bem-vendo ao meu perfil do GitHub!

 🙋‍♂️  If you want to talk to me, don't hesitate to send me an email, I'll answer ASAP!<br> ♥  I've been a Scout for 6 years, and it's one of the best things that ever happened to me. <br>
-👨‍🎓  I am learning and I know a little bit of C, and in the future I want to learn HTML, CSS and JS. <br> 👨‍💻  I'm currently starting to make a software that will store and register some places to camp, like an Airbnb .<br>
+👨‍🎓  I am learning and I know a little bit of C, and in the future I want to learn HTML, CSS and JS. <br> 👨‍💻  I'm currently starting to make a system that is a scout group management system.<br>
-😸Last but not least I'm a software engineering student at Unicesumar, here you can find my projects, college work, and other things...
+😸  Last but not least I'm a software engineering student at Unicesumar, here you can find my projects, college work, and other things...
 <br><br>
  <div>
   <a href="https://github.com/EnzoLavieri">